kal1kidan/coffee-landing-page/README.md

 # ☕ Coffee Landing Page

 A simple, beginner-friendly landing page built using only **HTML** and **basic CSS** as part of my web development journey.
-This project is based on concepts learned from [freeCodeCamp's Basic CSS curriculum](https://www.freecodecamp.org/).
+This project is based on concepts learned from [freeCodeCamp's Certified Full Stack Developer Curriculum](https://www.freecodecamp.org/).

 ---